 Find organizations to verify for

-With ID.me, you can verify your identity for various state and federal agencies so you can sign in and access essential benefits and services.
-Some organizations that accept ID.me include:
+You can use ID.me to verify your identity for many federal and state agencies.
+Once verified, you can sign in and access benefits and services.
+Some of the agencies that accept ID.me include:

 - Federal agencies - The Internal Revenue Service, the Social Security Administration, Veterans Affairs, and more.